This course examines corporate fraudulent financial reporting and the impact on corporate governance issues.

 This is a graduate level course in corporate governance and fraud detection and prevention.
 The course presents a study of fraud-prevention techniques used by managers in a contemporary business environment.
 Internal control systems, auditing, and corporate governance are emphasized in this accounting course.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will participate in 5 Discussion Board Forums, each spanning across 2 modules/weeks.
-In the first module/week, the student will submit a thread directly addressing the forum prompt in 500–800 words.
-The thread must include at least 3 sources and integrate at least 1 biblical principle.
-In the following module/week, the student will submit a meaningful reply to the thread of at least 1 classmate.
-The reply must be 275–400 words and include at least 1 source.
-All Discussion Board Forum posts must adhere to current APA format.
+Discussion are collaborative learning experiences.
+Therefore, the student will participate in 6 Discussions.
+In each discussion, the student will submit a thread directly addressing the topic in 500–800 words.
+The thread must include at least 3 peer-reviewed sources and integrate at least 1 biblical principle.
+In addition, the student will submit a meaningful reply to the thread of at least 1 classmate.
+The reply must be 275–400 words and include at least 1 peer-reviewed source.
+All Discussion posts must adhere to current APA format.

-The student will submit an Individual Learning Project Proposal.
+The student will submit an Individual Learning Project: Proposal.
 The project requires the analysis and evaluation of an organization’s financial reporting process and the related internal controls.
-The Proposal must be 1½–3 pages in addition to the title page, references, and exhibits and must include at least 2 sources in addition to the course textbook and the Bible.
+The Proposal must be 1.5-3 pages in addition to the title page, references, and exhibits and must include at least 2 sources in addition to the course textbook and the Bible.
 The assignment must be in current APA format.

 The student will submit an 8-10-page research paper in current APA format based on the proposal submitted prior in the course.
-The final project requires further analysis and evaluation of an organizations financial reporting process and the related internal controls.
-The paper must include at least 8 sources in addition to the course textbook and the Bible.
+The final project requires further analysis and evaluation of an organization's financial reporting process and the related internal controls.
+The paper must include at least 2 sources in addition to the course textbook and the Bible.
 A biblical application must be included.

-Each exam will cover the Reading & Study material for the assigned modules/weeks.
-Each exam will be open-book/open-notes, contain 25 true/false and multiple-choice questions, and have a time limit of 1 hour and 15 minutes.
+Each quiz will cover the Learn material for the assigned modules: weeks.
+Each quiz will be open-book/open-notes, contain 25 true/false and multiple-choice questions, and have a time limit of 1 hour and 15 minutes.